Legal Writing at Duke Law School

 Duke Law School's upper-level advanced legal writing courses provide students with opportunities to hone further the legal writing skills taught in the first year.
 These courses are geared to specific subject-matter or legal writing settings, taught by the writing faculty in small seminars, and include substantial feedback to students on their written products.
 Some of these courses also involve continued instruction in legal research.

-Professor Jo Ann Ragazzo teaches this course which helps prepare students for the rigors of legal analysis and writing in general civil practice by providing a variety of writing experiences including opinion and demand letters, pleadings, motions, and trial briefs.
+This course helps prepare students for the rigors of legal analysis and writing in general civil practice by providing a variety of writing experiences including opinion and demand letters, pleadings, motions, and trial briefs.
 It culminates in oral arguments on motions before members of the bench and bar. » more info

-Professor Jeremy Mullem teaches this two-credit course which introduces the components of contracts, a formal vocabulary for discussing them, and the skill of translating business deals to the page.
+This two-credit course introduces the components of contracts, a formal vocabulary for discussing them, and the skill of translating business deals to the page.
 Contract Drafting features writing exercises that will be done both in and outside of class.
 In addition, extensive peer and instructor editing will be used.
 While the skills taught will be basic, they will also apply to more sophisticated contracts, including those that Duke Law students can expect to see and draft in practice.
 While this writing-intensive course fulfills the upper-level professional skills requirement, because performing significant independent legal research is not a part of it, it does not fulfill the substantial research and writing project requirement. » more info

 Scholarly Writing Workshop

-Professors Jeremy Mullem, Rebecca Rich, Sarah C. W. Baker, and Emily Strauss each teach sections of this course in different semesters.
-In the course, students will produce an original analytic paper of substantial length.
+In this course, students will produce an original analytic paper of substantial length.
 Papers must involve significant and thorough independent research, be well-written, and provide appropriate sourcing.
 Participants are free to choose any topic that may be addressed seriously in an article-length piece and that may be written during one semester. » more info

-Professor Joan Magat teaches this two-credit course, which is intended to appeal to any student who is interested in or who’s already been hired for a judicial clerkship.
+This two-credit course is intended to appeal to any student who is interested in or who’s already been hired for a judicial clerkship.
 The course offers each student the opportunity to focus on and assess the writing style practiced by the judge for whom each will be clerking (or another whose opinions she or he admires).
 In addition, the students will practice forms of legal writing that they, as clerks, will be drafting for their judges—a bench memorandum, a majority opinion, and a concurrence or dissent.
 The focus here is on organized, clear, effective formal writing, which is the focal point of both. » more info

 Writing: Electronic Discovery

-Professor Sarah Powell and Professor Rebecca Rich each teach a section of this advanced writing seminar that helps prepare students for the types of writing that are common to all civil litigation, while introducing them to electronic discovery.
+This advanced writing seminar helps to prepare students for the types of writing that are common to all civil litigation, while introducing them to electronic discovery.
 Writing assignments will all surround one hypothetical federal lawsuit that raises electronic discovery issues that arise in most civil litigation.
 Students will be associates in a hypothetical law firm and will handle the electronic discovery aspects of the firm’s defense of the lawsuit. » more info

 Student Scholarship Workshop